greenonline/ATtiny_HVSP-ISP_stripboard/README.md

 ## Summary

 This is a multi-purpose board:
-- Development board with buttons, LEDs and potentiometer for testing code
+- Development board with on-board I/O (such as buttons, LEDs and potentiometer) for testing code
 - Dual programming board:
   - ISP - Standard
   - HVSP - Fuse resetting

+Features include:
+- ZIF socket
+- Breakout connections for DigiSpark/DigiStump fuse resetting

 ## Influences